 Clearing (ii) - made between 2009 and 2015 in charcoal, acrylic and sand and belongs to an on-going group of drawings and paintings with the title 'Clearing'.

 After art school (St. Martin's in London . . a long time ago!)
 I went to live in the middle of the huge forest at Thetford, Norfolk.
 I love all those conifers and, in 'Clearing' (ii), I am back amongst them.
 In the painting the scene is one of devastation and there is a brutality about this destruction though the cause. . . nature or man, is uncertain.
 Also uncertain is whether these trees are, like those at Thetford, part of a plantation.
-Fading into the background, like an old memory, is a watchtower though this structure seems much bigger than those constructed for controlling just deer.
+Fading into the background, like an old memory, is a watchtower though this structure is bigger than those constructed for controlling just deer.

 I like the suggestion of a narrative in a painting . . . but I also like ambiguity.
 I wouldn't want a definitive interpretation.
 I want the imagination to be fired.
 'Clearing' could refer to an open space within a forest, or to the physical act of clearing away, but also to the possibility of perceiving things more clearly - seeing things anew through changes in understanding . . or memory . . or just the weather.